-For payments in excess of one hundred thousand pounds the two signatories must be drawn from: The Chair of the Board, The Principal and Chief Financial Officer.
+For payments in excess of one hundred thousand pounds the two signatories must be drawn from: The Chair of the Board, The Principal and Director of Finance.

 All automated transfers on behalf of the College, such as BACS or CHAPS, must be authorised by two persons from the above list.